 - Repatriation assistance to the UK: financial and logistical support by a dedicated 24/7 team for your early return to your country of residence if it proves necessary.

 - Trip cancellation and cover for delayed or missed departure: compensation if you need to cancel your trip for whatever reason or if you missed your departure.

 - Personal liability: compensation for any damage or injury made to a third-party (consider adding it as extra if not included in standard cover).

-Most of the time, travel insurers offer different formulas.
+Most of the time, travel insurers offer different formulas from the most basic to the most premium ones (check out our reviews by providers).
 Cover types involved are usually the same, but the compensation limits and deductibles vary.